-When a resume target exists in a node which has one or more connected and active ports, the PHY in which the resume target resides will not propagate any activity from the active bus segment into the resume target.
-The PHY does, however, assert TX\REQUEST from all of its resume targets to all of their resume initiators.
+When a resume target exists in a node which has one or more active ports, the PHY in which the resume target resides will not propagate any activity from the active bus segment to any resume initiator.
+The PHY does, however, assert TX\REQUEST on all of its ports in the process of resuming.
 TX\REQUEST is asserted within one debounce interval of the resume target asserting TpBias to its resume initiator.
 The PHY will wait two debounce intervals (measured from the time the resume target detected TpBias from its resume initiator) and then begin arbitration for control of the active bus (for the purpose of generating an arbitrated short reset to all of its connected and active ports as well as to all of its resume targets).
 If the PHY detects a short reset on any of its resume targets before the expiration of the 2 debounce delay, it will generate a long reset on all of its connected and active ports as well as all of its resume targets.